Today has been a blustery day of wild, bruised skies and the hint of a chill – all the signs of storm with hardly a drop of rain falling.

 I went out mid-morning to do some shopping, and returned before noon to find a helicopter sitting in the neighbours’ field.
 We had been woken by shooting in the valley.
 Have the hunters shot each other in the mist again, I asked L (a popular tale though I’m not sure that it’s much more than a rural legend).
 Or are they air-lifting boar carcasses out these days?

 It was neither of the above.
 A hunter from Perugia had plummeted down a little ravine, suffering massive trauma when he landed on his head.
 (The story in town now is that he fell as a result of a heart attack, not clumsy footing.)
 He died shortly after his fall.
 The helicopter clattered out of the field, leaving the body where it was until the coroner could get there.
-And an insect- and bird-filled quiet settled back over our sunny valley.
+And an insect- and bird-filled quiet settled back over our sunny valley. (***It soon became clear that he had in fact been shot by a fellow hunter.)

 Until an hour or so later, when cries of wrenching pain echoed up to us.
 Some loved one had arrived, to pour out her grief in a place where the only loud noises we ever hear are mewing buzzards, barking deer or the occasional power tool or piece of farm machinery.